qgist/pluginmanager-qep/QEP.md

 1) Refactoring the current implementation: See the ["Summary of Findings"](https://github.com/qgist/pluginmanager-qep/blob/master/QEP.md#summary-of-findings) sub-section within the "Analysis of Current Implementation" section of this document.
 1) Dropping support for the "legacy" QGIS Python plugin "package" format: It would simplify the proposed work significantly.
 However, breaking backward compatibility at this scale has the potential to destroy the existing plugin ecosystem.
 1) Dumping the current plugin installer for good in favor of conda and/or pip: See the previous point.
+1) Converting existing plugins to wheels or conda packages on the repository / server-side (maybe even "on demand"): Complex implementation with respect to backward compatibility to older versions of QGIS.
+Not easy to set up for people operating their custom, local plugin repositories.
-1) Designing a new QGIS Python plugin package format or significantly improving the existing "legacy" QGIS Python plugin "package" format - instead of relying on conda packages and pip-installable wheels: Extremely complicated and simply too far beyond the scope of the QGIS project.
+1) Designing a new QGIS Python plugin package format or significantly improving the existing "legacy" QGIS Python plugin "package" format by e.g. adding fields like `pip_dependencies` or `conda_dependencies` - instead of relying on conda packages and pip-installable wheels for the plugins themselves: Extremely complicated and simply too far beyond the scope of the QGIS project.
 Large entities working on nothing but package management solutions are massively struggling with similar tasks.
+Besides, it would only make the plugin system harder to maintain and almost impossible to deprecate.
 1) Implementing a real package manager as part of QGIS instead of relying on conda and pip: See the previous point.
 1) The proposed work is implemented as a separate QGIS Python plugin: Partially possible, see [proof-of-concept](https://github.com/qgist/pluginmanager).
 The primary concern here is the fact a separate, external plugin manager would have to inject code into QGIS at run time which makes it hard to maintain and risky to operate.
 It also can not solve the described problems concerning plugin dependencies and the plugin loading sequence because it would be a plugin itself at the mercy of the current implementation.
 It would lead to a massive increase in complexity.